roman-mirzoian/project-pyInsp1red/README.md

     python main.py
     ```
 2. Once the bot is running, it will display a "Welcome..." message.
-3. Type `help` to see all available commands.
+3. Type `help` to see all available commands, or `help <command>` for details on a specific command.
 4. To exit the bot, type `close` or `exit`.

 ---